Saltpeter, Horse Sweat, and Biltong: The origins of our national food.

 His contract to salt the meat was with the largest employer at the Cape, the cornerstone to its existence namely to provide fresh water and provisions to ships passing southern African, en route to the East Indies and back to Europe.

-He would, therefore, have been under pressure to find a solution and the pressure would have mounted in light of the fact that his first suggestion of double salting the meat would not have been completely effective.
+He would, therefore, have been under pressure to find a solution and the pressure would have mounted in light of the fact that his first suggestion of double salting the meat would not have been effective.
+Double salting in the winter is a good strategy, but not in the summer since spoilage overtakes salt penetration of the meat which reduce available water sufficiently to limit bacterial spoilage, especially if the meat juices drawn out by the first salting are discarded to prevent tbem from being re-absorbed into the meat.
 Let’s look at the dates again to reconstruct some of what was happening.

 The meat that went bad happened in 1709.
 This was when he started coming up with alternatives.
-At least one we knew about.
+At least one of such alternatives we knew about.
 At this time, he was contracted to supply all the meat required by the Company together with Willem Basson, Jan Oberholster, and Anthony Abrahamsz.
 The prices offered by the Company for meat was however too low and the farmers refused to sell.
 One of these farmers, Adam Tas collected signatures for a petition against Van der Stel which eventually was sent to Holland.
 Van der Stel’s reply to this was a document drafted by him in his defense and signed by among other Ley and Oberholster.
 The four partners requested that the contract is canceled and it was taken over by Claas Henderiksz Diepenaar.
 Adam Tas was locked up in the Castle’s notorious dungeon and finally, Van der Stel was recalled in 1708.
 The meat contract was the issue at the heart of Van der Stel’s recall.
-(Linder)
+(Linder) To show the great relationship that existed between Ley and Van der Stel, upon the latter’s recall, Ley acted as one of his representatives to finalize the sale of his assets.
+(Stamouers)

 There was reportedly great friction between Ley and the new governor, Von Assenburgh.
 The events of 1709 must have put tremendous stress on Ley.
 He was 39 years old.
 He had his own farm and produced wine.
 A census of that year reveals he was married with three sons and a daughter.
 He had two servants and fourteen slaves.
 Four horses and 30 heads of cattle.
 Three hundred sheep and two pigs.
 Six thousand vines and two leaguers of wine.
 That year he also bought the farm Welgemeent, south-east of Table Mountain.
 (Linder)

 He could very well have been the person responsible for adding vinegar, a key ingredient to the production of biltong in order to sort the inconsistent preservation out.
+Lets now go back to the German (and possibly north European) practice of using vinegar on game meat to prevent the development of off flavours, especially in the summer.
+This would undoubtedly have been known to the butcher at the Cape who were trained by German, Dutch and Swiss butchers on the continent.
 The fact that the large pieces spoiled first could have been his motivation to slice the legs into thin pieces, resembling the tongue.
 This part of the solution would have been an obvious first step.

 Hanging the meat to dry out was a well known Dutch way of drying meat for preservation This may have influenced Dutch farmers to incorporate Ley’s progression of possibly adding vinegar and cutting the meat in thin slices, together with his known progression of double salting to the Dutch method of drying meat and instead of hanging it in the fireplace combining it with local tradition of hanging the meat in the sun and wind.

 There have been recent claims that biltong is an old Khoe tradition of salting meat and hanging it to dry.
-I find no support for this.
+This probaby paints a part of the pucture.
 The traditions seem to originate from Schapera (1930) who writes that “when not eaten immediately, or when plenty of game has been caught and not all of it can be taken home, the meat is cut into thin strips, which are salted and dried in the air (by the Khoe).
 In this condition, it will last for a considerable time, and can also be eaten raw.”
 He speculates that “the Boer method of making “biltong” is probably derived from this old Hottentot practice.”

-The question is of course if the Dutch farmers saw the salting of Bilting from the Khoe or were it the other way round?
-I don’t for a second believe that salt preservation of meat was something completely unfamiliar to the San and Khoe people and I am convinced that salt was generally available throughout the region, albeit as a “luxury item” and scarce in many areas.
+The salting and use of vinegar were undoubtedly European in its inspiration.
+At this point, I believe Schapera to be wrong.
+I don’t for a second believe that salt preservation of meat was something completely unfamiliar to the San and Khoe people and I am convinced that salt was generally available throughout the region replete with salt wells and want marshes.
 Whether one can rely on one reference from one author in the 1930’s to say that the Khoe made biltong and that this is its origin is a hard sell.
-I think it is far more plausible that biltong is the slight re-working of an old Dutch dish.
+I think it is far more plausible that biltong is the slight re-working of an old Dutch dish with Khoe inspiration to hang it outside to dry in the wind and sun.

 M. G. Upham sent me a note and referred me to the work of Anders Sparrman.
 He published his 1786 account entitled, “A Voyage to the Cape of Good Hope, towards the Antarctic Polar Circle, and Round the World: but chiefly into the Country of the Hottentots and Caffres, from the year 1772 to 1776.
 He writes about the Khoe, “that they absolutely detest salt.”
 It is a sweeping statement.
 I have never come across people who “absolutely detest” salt.
 The context of the statement refers to the use of salt in meat.
 If his statement means that they detest the European heavy salted meat – they would be in good company as most people, even in Europe detested this taste which is one of the reasons why sugar was added at this time in curing recipes (to break the extreme salty taste) and why even bacon was first left in fresh water to draw some of the salt out before consumed.

-Biltong is a South African dish, created between the 1652 and the early 1800’s.
-It probably pulls together influences mainly from old Dutch recipes of drying meat for the purpose of preservation and known technology of salting.
+Biltong is a South African dish, created probably between the early 1700’s and the early 1800’s.
+It pulls together influences mainly from old Dutch recipes of drying meat for the purpose of preservation and known technology of salting and inspired by the Khoe to hang it outside in the wind and sun to dry.
 Vinegar was undoubtedly added for preservation in the hot Cape summer climate and a possible candidate for its development is the master butcher Ley.

 Voortrekkers later cured biltong by hanging raw meat over the neck of their horses and placing it under the saddles.
 Interestingly enough, biltong is mainly sold sliced, to this day, as it was done in Hanna Wooley’s old Dutch recipe.
 She instructs, “slice it so thin that you may almost see throrow it and eat it with a sallet“.
 (Hannah Woolley)

-The much-publicised notion that the recipe originates from local Khoe people is doubtful even though there may most certainly be influences in the way it is hanged to dry.
-Then again, the Dutch did the same with their salted meat and the influence for this may just as well be Dutch.
+The much-publicized notion that the recipe originates from local Khoe people is doubtful even though there may most certainly be influences in the way it is hanged to dry.
+The Khoe achieved technically what makes salting effective as a preservative namely reducing the moisture in the meat and thus retarding bacterial meat spoilage.
+By combining salting and pickling in vinegar with rapid drying, a powerful and effective meat preservation technique is enacted.

 (c) Eben van Tonder